SchabrechtsK/SchabrechtsK.be/content/posts/2017-08-13-twig-params-as-twig-path-params.md

 ---
 title: Twig Params as Twig Path() params
-author: Kenneth
+author: Kenneth Schabrechts
 type: post
 date: 2017-08-13T00:00:00+00:00
 url: /development/twig-params-as-twig-path-params/
-featured_image: /wp-content/uploads/2017/08/1XubqkYXDtHE0bDNYnAmsuA.jpeg
+featured_image: /images/2017/twig-params/hero.jpeg
 categories:
   - Development
-tags: []
+tags: ['Development', 'Symfony', 'Twig']
-summary: ''
+summary: 'For our project we wanted to create a Base CrudController.
+One to be reused by all the CRUD controllers.
+One missing piece of the puzzle was how to pass the correct entity in the path.
+In this post I will show you how we do this with Twig.'

 ---
 When our current project started we were tasked to create a BaseCrudController.
 Since we were going to use a lot of basic CRUD actions in the beginning of the project.